African Queen (1787 ship)

 African Queen was built in the East Indies in 1775, probably under a different name.
 She first appeared in Lloyd's Register (LR) as African Queen in 1787.
-She made one voyage as a slave ship and then sailed between England and North America.
+She made one voyage as a slave ship in the triangular trade in enslaved people.
+Afterwards, she sailed between England and North America.
 She foundered in 1793.

 Career

 Captain Cobb Taylor sailed from London on 25 May 1787, bound for West Africa.
-African Queen gathered her slaves at New Calabar.
+African Queen acquire captives at New Calabar.
 She arrived at Kingston, Jamaica 12 February 1788.
-She had arrived with 466 slaves and she landed 451.
+She had arrived with 466 captives and she landed 451.
 She left Kingston on 5 May, and arrived back at London on 8 July.